BYRIO/krita-webdoc-zh/contributors_manual/krita_manual_readme.rst

 5. Upload the zip on phabricator.

     1. First, go to phabricator.kde.org and log in with you identity account.
-    2. Go to the `manual project board <https://phabricator.kde.org/project/view/135/>`_ and there create a new task.
+    2. Go to the `Manual Project Workboard`_ and there create a new task.
     3. Explain what you did and use drag and drop to move the zip file to the input textbox.
 That should upload it.
 We will also need the email address you associate with your kde identity account.
     4. Then, if the changes are accepted, someone with commit access will unpack those files into the manual folder and push the differences using the mail address.

 If you are familiar with Git
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Get the source from `Krita.org Documentation Website <https://phabricator.kde.org/source/websites-docs-krita-org/>`_ using :program:`Git` clone
+1. Get the source from the `repository`_ using :program:`Git` clone
 2. Make changes
 3. Build locally (optional)
 4. Generate a git diff.